We should be promoting integration and replicating success, rather than issuing unworkable policy statements.

 In the UK there are real concerns about the integration of Roma immigrants, particularly from Romania.
 Yet some Roma have integrated into their new neighbourhoods.
 This has been achieved by the hard work of community leaders, teachers, police, third sector organisations, Brits and the migrants themselves.

 We should be promoting integration and replicating success, rather than issuing unworkable policy statements.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.